Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/receive_batch_design.md

 Refer to recv_batch_with_checkpoint_async.py of this PR

 **Describe alternatives you've considered**
-1. Make `EventHubConsumerClient.receive(on_event, **kwargs)` to have a "batch" mode. on_event can accept either an single event or a batch.
+1. Make `EventHubConsumerClient.receive(on_event, **kwargs)` to have a "batch" mode. `on_event` can accept either an single event or a batch.
 But this will add complexity to specific users.
-A single user will use either receive_batch, or receive.
-Plus, max_batch_size will be meaningless for singe event callback.
+A single user will use either `receive_batch`, or `receive`.
+Plus, `max_batch_size` will be meaningless for singe event callback.

 **Additional context**
 None